wing0night/liquid_handler/readme.md

 - [x] CAN connection and CAN original message send
 - [x] drive and control TeCan pump
 - [x] set RK3566 linux device tree, open pwm pins and control pwm in QT program
-- [ ] add button for convenient and easy use
+- [ ] add modules and buttons for convenient and easy use
 - [ ] write docs for setting the system

 a half-finished docs can be found here